 29 Their roaring shall be like a lion, they shall roar like young lions: yea, they shall roar, and lay hold of the prey, and shall carry it away safe, and none shall deliver it.

 30 And in that day they shall roar against them like the roaring of the sea: and if one look unto the land, behold darkness and sorrow, and the light is darkened in the heavens thereof.

-One can easily imagine how the wicked will be removed while reading that prophecy with “wheels like a whirlwind,” that of course is referring to flying, inter-dimensional craft.
+One can easily imagine how the wicked will be removed while reading that prophecy with “wheels like a whirlwind,” which is, of course, referring to flying, inter-dimensional craft.
 The phrase “bows are bent” means they are ready for battle, and their arrows being “sharp” means the will be precise about their prey and whom they will remove or “carry away.”

-“Not be weary” means they will be using a technology and power source that will never stop or break and the sky is “darkened” because of either their size or the sheer number of craft that arrive..
+“Not be weary” means they will be using a type of technology and power source that never stops or breaks.
+Also, the sky is “darkened,” possibly because of the size of the craft and the sheer number that arrives.